 1. Ancient Hebrew: The serpent

-In the Old Testament's Book of Genesis, the serpent who tempted Adam and Eve in the Garden of Eden is commonly associated with Satan.
-In the original Hebrew text, though, no such name is given to the creature.
-(According to Marina Montesano, the only references to "Satàn" in the Hebrew Bible mean "adversary," "obstacle" or "enemy" and can refer either to human antagonists or supernatural entities.)
+In the Old Testament's Book of Genesis, the serpent who tempted Adam and Eve with the forbidden fruit in Eden, is commonly associated with Satan.
+In the original Hebrew text, though, no such name is given to the creature who convinces them to eat the fruit from the Tree of Knowledge of Good and Evil.
+According to Marina Montesano, the only references to "Satàn" in the Hebrew Bible mean "adversary," "obstacle" or "enemy" and can refer either to human antagonists or supernatural entities.
 It is only later, in the New Testament, that Satan is referred to explicitly as a serpent.
 Despite this, serpents and snakes remain commonly associated with the devil.

 2. Early medieval: The fallen angel